reuterbal/photobooth/README.md

 ## Spork notice
 This is intended to be a temporary fork from br's original photobooth.
-Hopefully, he/she will fold my additions back into the original project.  --b9
+Hopefully, he/she will fold my additions back into the original project.
+You'll find br's original README appended below. --b9

-## Major differences
+### Major differences
 * Allow portrait photos (just like a real photobooth!) by putting camera and monitor on their side.
 You can either edit the photobooth.py file and change display_rotate and camera_rotate, or